 Don’t try to clean this right away – you may accidentally disrupt the clot and cause bleeding again.
 Wait at least a couple of hours before trying to clean the nail or just leave it for your dog to clean himself when he is ready.

 There are several products available online and at your local pet store that can help stop your dog’s nail from bleeding.
 If you frequently trim your dog’s nails at home, it’s a good idea to keep one or two of these products on hand in case you accidentally cut a quick during a nail trim.

 Styptic powder products can be sprinkled onto or pressed against the affected nail with manual pressure to stop the bleeding.
 Styptic pencils are also available as a mess-free alternative to powders.

 Silver nitrate sticks can also be used to encourage blood clotting and stop bleeding.
 Both styptic products and silver nitrate can sting when applied, so use caution and stop if your dog seems uncomfortable or distressed.

 This styptic powder for pets contains a pharmaceutical quality Ferric Subsulfate, a hemostatic agent which stops bleeding fast by contracting blood vessels.
 The addition of Benzocaine eases pain and itching in minor wounds and allows for healing with minimal discomfort.

-Stop your dog’s nail from bleeding with supplies from your own kitchen
+Use supplies from your own kitchen

 If you don’t have access to a commercial coagulant product, you can improvise with a simple product from your own kitchen.
 Try sprinkling a generous portion of flour or cornstarch over the affected nail.
 The powdery nature of these products helps encourage the blood to clot and stops the bleeding.